RyqShaw/WizardOfWorAI/README.md

-# World of Wor AI
+# Wizard of Wor AI

 A Project for our Artificial Intelligence Class: Building an AI that can beat the classic Atari 2600 game, Wizard of Wor.